 Who can enroll?

 Adults learning English as a second language at any level may enroll; you do not need to be a student at MSU or any other school.
-You do not need to be a US citizen.
 No ID is required.
-The only requirements are that you pay the materials fee and register, take the placement interview, and attend each of the twelve classes.
+The only requirements are that you pay the materials fee and register, take the placement interview, and attend classes regularly.

 How do I enroll?

 Register on Tuesday, January 30, 2018 in person at 6:30 PM in Wells Hall (B wing, near B110), which is at the corner of Red Cedar Road and Shaw Lane on the MSU campus in East Lansing.
 You may bring a friend, family member, or translator if you wish to have someone help you.
 There will also be numerous English teachers to help you.
 The registration fee is $15.00 and helps to cover the cost of materials throughout the course.
 Payment can be cash or check; check to be made out to Michigan State University.

 What do I need to bring to registration?

 A $15 materials fee, in cash or check made out to MSU.
 If you are paying in cash, please bring exact change.

 At registration, you will be asked to complete some forms, pay the $15 materials fee, and sign up for a time to meet with the coordinator to determine the best class for you in our program.

 Where will the classes be?